-Students must pass a minimum of 5 courses at Simmons College to be eligible to obtain a Certificate in the D.P.D. and a verification statement (the latter is required by the A.DA.) from Simmons College even if coursework equivalent to the aforementioned requirements has been completed elsewhere.
+Students must pass with a grade of C- or better a minimum of 5 courses at Simmons College to be eligible to obtain a Certificate in the D.P.D. and a verification statement (the latter is required by the A.DA.) from Simmons College even if coursework equivalent to the aforementioned requirements has been completed elsewhere.
 Students who complete the Certificate in the D.P.D. at Simmons College will receive this certificate and also a verification statement which documents completion of A.D.A. required courses, once they have submitted the following to the D.P.D. director: